 Spokane Criminal Defense Lawyer

-When you have been arrested for a crime, the most crucial step to protecting your rights is contacting a competent and reliable defense attorney like ours at Crary, Clark, Domanico, & Chuang, P.S.
+When you have been arrested for a crime, the most crucial step to protecting your rights is contacting a competent and reliable defense attorney like ours at Crary & Domanico, P.S.

 Since 1981, our criminal defense law firm has been effectively representing clients facing serious misdemeanor and felony criminal charges in Spokane and the surrounding Washington communities.